dportik/SSDi-Calculator/README.md

 ## Contact

-SSDi-Calculator is written and maintained by Daniel Portik (daniel.portik@gmail.com).
+SSDi-Calculator is written and maintained by Daniel Portik.
 If you have any questions or issues, please open a topic on the `Issues` section on this github page.